Don't Blindly Trust the Flow

-We are born onto an assembly line, handed from institution to institution graded on what we should know and indirectly taught what we should value.
+We are born onto an assembly line and handed to underfunded and imperfect institutions dedicated to the impossible task of mass-education.
 The steady hum of the line defines our lives and purpose.
-Either through life circumstances or by eventually graduating high school, we are finally cast out into an ocean and expected to swim.
+Either through life circumstances or by eventually graduating high school, we are finally cast out into an ocean and expected to swim on our own - which was not part of the curriculum.

 Our surival tools include biases, prejudice, wisdom, logic, and fears.
 Perhaps we were brought up to value hard, physical labour, or maybe instead we value a deep education in social topics.
 Our friends may tend in particular directions, our family in others, while the media we consume smears this image together and imparts its own values.
 The combination of all of these influences form the ideological river we swim in, and it’s always easiest to go with the flow.